karolinabodis/Smoothery/README.md

 # Smoothery

-A multi-page website using floats with desktop-first approach.
+A responsive multi-page website using floats with desktop-first approach.